dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ## Step 1: Preparing your account

 1. [Account activation](/articles/account-activation/) is easy and includes a free 30 day trial.
 You can cancel at any time during your 30 day trial without being charged.
+During the course of your trial, you're free to [change the subscription plan](/articles/changing-plans/) in order to try different features.
 2. Secure your account with [two-factor authentication](/articles/two-factor-authentication/).
 Two-factor authentication is a security measure that helps protect you from unwanted access to your account, and increases the security of your data.
 3. Learn how to read and [understand your DNSimple invoice](/articles/understanding-invoice/).